altocodenl/TODIS/readme.md

 This framework also allows us to go beyond the concept of state as a special type of data.
 If the "system" is a part of the dataspace, the state of the system (or of a subsystem) is also a part of the dataspace.
 Everything exists within the same dataspace, so the data in the system is indistinguishable (or rather, integrated) with the rest of the system.
 Put in another way, the state of our system is [first class](https://en.wikipedia.org/wiki/First-class_citizen) and can therefore be considered to have an identity of its own.

+I don't think call and response could be further simplified by making computation to be just about calls.
+If there were calls without responses, information could never be brought back to the caller.
+The caller would just emit.
+The call sends, writes, impresses information in the receiver.
+The response impresses sends, writes, impresses information on the caller.
+This symmetry is essential and indispensable.

 We have covered a lot of ground in this pillar.
 In a nutshell, we have found that the combination of a call and a response can express data change of any kind, just by using data itself.

 In the next pillar, we will understand logic, which is what happens between a call and a response.